kstenerud/dogma/v1/dogma_v1.md

     """
     Creates an expression that matches every discrete bit pattern that can be represented in the given values set as big endian unsigned integers of size `bit_count`.

+    If `bit_count` is a multiple of 8, this function returns the result of calling the `ordered` function on the bits it produces.
     """;

 sint(bit_count: uinteger, values: sintegers): bits =
     """
     Creates an expression that matches every discrete bit pattern that can be represented in the given values set as big endian 2's complement signed integers of size `bit_count`.

+    If `bit_count` is a multiple of 8, this function returns the result of calling the `ordered` function on the bits it produces.
     """;

 float(bit_count: uinteger, values: numbers): bits =